 The most convenient way to reach Ryoanji Temple from Kyoto Station is by bus, as train need to transfer.

-It takes approximately 40-45 minutes to get here from Kyoto Station.
+It takes about 40-45 minutes from Kyoto Station.
 This bus stop is the last stop.

 Highlights of Ryoanji Temple

-On the opposite side of the building from the rock garden, visitors will find a famous stone called “Tsukubai”.
-It was used as a place to wash your hands before entering the tea room.
+On the opposite side of the rock garden, there is a famous stone called “tsukubai.”
+This was used as a place to wash hands before entering the tea room.

 Information of Ryoanji Temple